SAP/spartacus-docs/_pages/dev/routes/external-routes-escape-from-spa.md

 However many Customers may want to migrate step-by-step (route-by-route) from the old storefront system (i.e. Hybris accelerator) to the modern Spartacus SPA (Single Page Application), which means temporarily using different systems to drive parts of the storefronts at the same time.

-Thanks to *external routes* feature of Spartacus, you can load page from backend for configurable URL patterns and migrate your routes step by step.
+Thanks to *external routes* feature of Spartacus, some routes can be loaded from backend or even redirected to a different domain.

-## How to use Spartacus and other storefronts systems at the same domain
+## How to use Spartacus and other storefront systems at the same domain

 The URL patterns need to be defined to distinguish the storefront systems.
-Then they should be applied in 3 places: *backend server*, *Spartacus* configuration and *Angular service worker* (when PWA is enabled), because of the following reasons:
+Those patterns should be applied in 3 places: *backend server*, *Spartacus* configuration and *Angular service worker* (when PWA is enabled), because of the following reasons:

 1. When accessing a deep link, the *backend server* should:
     - serve Spartacus; **or**
     - serve other storefront's page
-2. When navigating to Angular's `routerLink`, *Spartacus* should:
+2. When navigating by the Angular's `routerLink`, *Spartacus* should:
     - activate a SPA route; **or**
-    - full (re)load page
+    - full (re)load a page
 3. When full (re)loading page, *Angular service worker* should:
     - intercept navigation request and return cached `index.html` of SPA; **or**
     - bypass the cache - to let the backend serve the response